-If you are liable for casualty or theft losses to property you lease from someone else, see the 2017 IRS Publication 547, available on our 2019 New York itemized deductions webpage.
+If you are liable for casualty or theft losses to property you lease from someone else, see the 2017 IRS Publication 547, available on our New York itemized deductions webpage.
 Line 1 - Describe the type of property (for example, furniture, jewelry, car, and so on).

 Line 2 - Cost or other basis usually means original cost plus improvements.
 Subtract any postponed gain from the sale of a previous main home.
 Special rules apply to property received as a gift or inheritance.
-See Basis Other Than Cost in IRS Publication 551, Basis of Assets, for details.
-If you inherited the property from someone who died in 2010 and the executor of the decedent's estate made the election to file federal Form 8939, Allocation of Increase in Basis for Property Acquired From a Decedent, refer to the information provided by the executor or see IRS Publication 4895, Tax Treatment of Property Acquired From a Decedent Dying in 2010, available at IRS.gov/pub/irs-prior/p4895--2011.pdf.
+See the IRS Publication 551, Basis of Assets, available on our New York itemized deductions webpage.
+If you inherited the property from someone who died in 2010 and the executor of the decedent's estate made the election to file federal Form 8939, Allocation of Increase in Basis for Property Acquired From a Decedent, refer to the information provided by the executor or see IRS Publication 4895, Tax Treatment of Property Acquired From a Decedent Dying in 2010, available on our New York itemized deductions webpage.